 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-On August 27 I accompanied our Commissioner Eva Aariak, ministerial colleagues Mr. Joanasie and Ms. Sheutiapik to Arctic Bay in commemorating their local graduating class where there were eight graduates.
+On August 27 I accompanied our Commissioner, Eva Aariak, Minister Joanasie, and Minister Sheutiapik to Arctic Bay to commemorate their local graduating class of eight students.
 We accompanied them and their families at the local feast and ceremony, which was quite enjoyable.

-Further, our Commissioner, Eva Aariak, represented Her Excellency, Mary Simon to recognize a local elder, Qaapik Attagutsiak and she was presented with the highest recognition which she received.
+Further, the following day, Commissioner Eva Aariak represented Governor General Mary Simon to recognize a local elder, Qaapik Attagutsiak, and she was presented with the highest recognition.
 Everyone was extremely proud of her as did we, the visiting dignitaries.

-I also wish to thank my colleagues and other officials who were able to attend and I encourage the recent graduates to pursue their own educational dreams.
+I also wish to thank my colleagues and other officials who were able to travel to the community, and I encourage the recent graduates to pursue their educational dreams.
 Thank you, Mr. Speaker.

 Speaker: Thank you.
 Members' Statements.
 I have no more names on my list.
 We will move on with the orders of the day.
 Item 4.
 Returns to Oral Questions.
 Item 5.
 Recognition of Visitors in the Gallery.
 There being none, Item 6.
 Oral Questions.
 The Hon.
-Iqaluit-Manirajak, Mr. Lightstone.
+Member for Iqaluit-Manirajak, Mr. Lightstone.